-Among California low-income women included in the 2013-14 Maternal and Infant Health Assessment (MIHA) Survey, up to 30% reported smoking before, during, or after pregnancy, up to 30% reported bing-drinking before getting pregnant, and up to 13% reported drinking during the third trimester.
+Among California, low-income women included in the 2013-14 Maternal and Infant Health Assessment (MIHA) Survey, up to 30% reported smoking before, during, or after pregnancy, up to 30% reported binge drinking before getting pregnant, and up to 13% reported drinking during the third trimester.
 While those rates are stable or down from previous years, and many women reduced their substance use upon learning they were pregnant, it’s no surprise that a top state priority is to prevent and decrease perinatal substance use.
-WIC Can Help! provide information and referral fo help prevent these harmful effects.
+WIC Can Help! provide information and referral to help prevent these harmful effects.

 What Local Agencies Can Do: